RabbitSnore/lie-catcher-confidence/confidence_main-report.md

     unable to evaluate scaled gradient
     Model failed to converge: degenerate  Hessian with 1 negative eigenvalues

-# Hypothesis 3: Variation Across Senders:
+# Hypothesis 3: Variation Across Senders

 *Confidence predicts deception detection accuracy, such that more confident judgments are more accurate, possibly to a greater extent for